the-tobias-project/hydra/README.md

 for HYDRA itself (e.g. `hydra_app_1`), and one for the Redis instance associated with HYDRA (e.g. `hydra_redis_1`).
 We use Celery to manage client jobs, and Celery uses Redis as its' communication backbone.

+To run the experiments on a sample data set, please follow the directions under [data prep](#data-prep-details)

 ## Running the server, client(s), and worker(s)
 You will need at least three terminal sessions of some sort for a minimal run on a single machine.
 There are many strategies for accomplishing this within the same docker session (e.g. tmux, screen, ...), but the recommended method